Overview of Indiana Taxes

 Indiana state tax quick facts

-In addition to those income taxes, the state of Indiana assesses a statewide sales tax of 7% (21st-highest in the country).
-Local governments collect property taxes, with county-level effective rates ranging from 0.39% up to 1.20%.
-Below, we’ll dig into the details on all these rates.
-Read on to find out how taxes in the Hoosier State might affect your wallet.
+In addition to those income taxes, the state of Indiana assesses a statewide sales tax of 7%.
+That’s the second-highest state rate but only the 22nd-highest when you factor in local sales taxes in other states (Indiana does not collect any local sales taxes).
+Local governments collect property taxes, with county-level effective rates ranging from 0.37% up to 1.150%.
+Below, we’ll dig into the details on all taxes, rates and rules you’ll encounter in the Hoosier State.

 Indiana Income Tax

-Indiana has a flat state income tax rate of 3.23%, which means that all Indiana residents pay the same percentage of their income in state tax.
+Indiana has a flat state income tax rate of 3.23% for the 2018 tax year, which means that all Indiana residents pay the same percentage of their income in state tax.
 Unlike the federal income tax system, rates do not vary based on income level.
 Rates do vary, however, based on geography.
-Indiana’s 92 counties levy their own income taxes in addition to the state, with rates ranging from 0.35% up to 3.38%.
-As of January 2017, counties charge the same tax rate for residents and non-residents.
+Indiana’s 92 counties levy their own income taxes in addition to the state, with rates ranging from 0.20% up to 3.38%.
+Counties charge the same tax rate for residents and non-residents.
 The table below shows the income tax rates for all 92 Indiana counties.
-Note these rates are paid in addition to the state rate of 3.23%.
+Note that these rates are paid in addition to the state rate of 3.23%.

 Indiana County Income Taxes